 The Hudson Development Corporation’s Board is currently comprised of eight Directors, though may have a maximum of fifteen Directors.
-Four Directors serve ex officio: the Mayor of the City of Hudson, the Majority Leader of the Common Council of the City of Hudson, the Minority Leader of the Common Council of the City of Hudson and the President of the Common Council of the City of Hudson.
+Two Directors serve ex officio: the Mayor of the City of Hudson and the President of the Common Council of the City of Hudson.
 The remaining eleven (11) Directors are elected to three-year terms, renewable for an additional three-year term.
 The Directors must be employed by an entity which does business in the greater Hudson Area or practice a trade or profession in the greater Hudson area.

 The Directors are responsible for setting policy, supporting the Director and staff, guiding long-range planning and development, monitoring finances and working cooperatively to fulfill the mission of the organization.